mkijowski/aircamp19/README.md

 command).
 * You can search a man page by typing `/` followed by the words you are looking for.
 * `n` will take you to the next occurence of your last search
-* `p` will take you to the previous occurence of your last serach
+* `p` will take you to the previous occurence of your last search
 * `q` will exit out of the man page

 Each challenge provides you with a list of possibly helpful linux commands.